 Bath is so called due to being named after Roman baths that were built there.
 It is the largest city in the county of Somerset.
 It is situated a little less than one hundred miles from London.
 The nearest airport is Bristol which offers both domestic and international flights.
 Bath is a UNESCO world heritage site due to its cultural and historic characteristics and recently received a second UNESCO award.

 The history of Bath goes back all the way to Roman times when Bath was constructed for the purpose of enjoyment, self indulgence and pleasure and has been popular through the ages with the remains now drawing in many visitors per annum.
-Although the historical attractions are no longer used for recreational bathing, you can visit nearby modern spas for a similar experience, especially the Thermae Bath which is home to Britain's only natural thermal waters.
+Although the historical attractions are no longer used for recreational bathing, you can visit nearby modern spas for a similar relaxing experience.

 Bath is a prosperous, ambitious, diverse and dynamic city that has attracted many highly skilled and forward thinking professionals.
-Key strengths lie in many areas such as creative and digital, advanced engineering, financial, technological and retail and leisure which is linked into the huge amount of tourism that is generated here.
-Several million people per year visit Bath and in 2018, it broke its own record for the amount of tourists.
+Key strengths lie in many areas such as creative, digital and technology, healthcare, education, advanced engineering, financial, technological and retail and leisure which is linked into the huge amount of tourism that is generated here.
+Several million people per year visit Bath.

-The multicultural University of Bath has very recently been placed ninth in the Times and Sunday Times Good University Guide 2022 and is the most highly regarded university in the south west of England.
-Many graduates find themselves being highly sought after by leading companies.
+The multicultural University of Bath has very recently been placed first in the Times and Sunday Times Good University Guide 2023 and is a most highly regarded university in the south west of England.
+Many graduates find themselves being sought after by leading companies.

 Bath is noted for its many ‘honey coloured’ characteristic architectures which owes its eye catching appearance to the yellow hued stone that was once quarried here in abundance.
 Most of the quarries are now gone but not all.